 The Bicep Curl Machine: Biceps

-The bicep curl or preacher curl machine helps you emulate the bicep curl movement, which you guessed it, works the bicep.
-But it also engages the muscles in your lower arm too.
-The ones you need for everyday movements like picking things up.
+The bicep curl or preacher curl machine helps you emulate the bicep curl movement, which, you guessed it, works the bicep muscles on the front of the upper arm.
+It also engages the muscles in your forearm.

 The Seated Dip Machine: Triceps

 The seated dip mimics the tricep dip that you would use your body weight for.
-But it also engages the muscles in the chest and shoulders.
+Using the machine helps you get the range of movement right and effectively target the triceps at the back of the upper arm.
+This exercise also engages the muscles in the chest and shoulders.

 Shoulder Press: Shoulders

-The primary muscles involved here are your deltoids at the top of your shoulders, as well as your triceps, and traps located in your upper back.
+The primary muscles involved in the seated shoulder press are your deltoids at the top of your shoulders, as well as your triceps, and trapezius muscles located in your upper back.

 The Cables: Everything

 There’s one machine left that we want to talk about.
 It’s the big scary looking one with multiple sections, handles, and weights attached to it.
-Cable machine, pulleys, cable crossover machine, multi cable machine.
+The cable machine, pulleys, cable crossover machine, multi-cable machine.
 Whatever you call it, it’s arguably the most versatile piece of equipment on the gym floor.

-The variety of handle types and locations mean that you can do a really large range of exercises at this station.
-It’s easy to do a full upper body session without leaving the cables.
-It might take a little bit more planning and thinking of what you’re going to do.
-But once you’ve got a routine in mind, it can make your workout much more efficient.
+The variety of handle types and locations mean that you can do a huge range of exercises at this station.
+It’s easy to do an entire upper body session without leaving the cables.
+It might take a little bit more planning of what you’re going to do., but once you’ve got a routine in mind, it can make your workout much more efficient.